trhacknon/TrknXssPy/README.md

 # NOTE:
-Mail me if you encounter any errors (fsecurify@gmail.com).
+Mail me if you encounter any errors (jeremydiliotti@gmail.com).
 You can also post your problems on the website.
 I'll try my best to respond as soon as possible.

 Best Regards
-Faizan Ahmad
-CEO of Fsecurify
+TRHACKNON THX to the author of this tool